 Under the leadership of the State Board for Community and Technical Colleges (SBCTC) and the Office of Superintendent of Public Instruction (OSPI), the Bridge to College transition courses have been collaboratively designed and developed by higher education faculty, high school teachers and curriculum specialists from colleges and school districts.

-Bridge to College transition courses provide high school seniors who scored a two on the 11th grade Smarter Balanced Assessment another path toward success in college-level work in math and English language arts.
-Students who earn a B grade or above in Bridge to College courses will be considered college-ready and eligible to enroll in college level math and English at all participating Washington higher education institutions.
+Bridge to College transition courses provide high school seniors not “on track” to be college-ready by graduation another path toward success in college-level work in math and English language arts.
+Students who earn a B grade or above in Bridge to College courses enrolling in college the following year will be eligible for automatic placement in college level math and English courses at all participating Washington higher education institutions (currently all 34 community and technical colleges plus Eastern Washington University).